erelsgl/erelsgl.github.io/pages/en/teaching.md

 1. Construct a system that will help politicians (e.g. in the parliament or municipal council) to quickly poll their supporters regarding upcoming votes.
 See [Open Knesset](https://oknesset.org/).

+1. Build a component to automatiacally verify correctness of mathematical derivations in LaTeX (maybe as an addition to TeXStudio).

 # Courses I taught

 All the material for my courses is available in Hebrew below.